Ohio Premier Player Placement Process

 Traditional tryouts are often high-pressure, one-day events where players must perform at their best in a short period of time.
 This approach can be stressful and unreliable—some players may have an off day, while others might struggle to stand out in a crowded tryout environment.

-When players attend training sessions this allows us to evaluate the player over time, giving coaches a more complete picture of their abilities
+When players attend ID sessions this allows us to evaluate the player over time, giving coaches a more complete picture of their abilities

 This approach also gives families more clarity and less uncertainty—rather than waiting for a single tryout result, some players will receive earlier placement decisions through the training session process.